Advanced ovarian cancer

 In most cases, ovarian cancer is advanced when it is first diagnosed.
 If this is your situation, at some stage your doctors may talk to you about palliative treatment.
 This is treatment that helps to improve people’s quality of life by managing the symptoms of cancer without trying to cure the disease.
 It is best thought of as supportive care.

 Learn more about:

-Many people think that palliative treatment is for people at the end of their life, but it may be beneficial for people at any stage of advanced ovarian cancer.
+Many people think that palliative treatment is only for people at the end of their life, but it can help people at any stage of advanced ovarian cancer, even if they are still having active treatment of the cancer.
 It is about living for as long as possible in the most satisfying way you can.

 As well as slowing the spread of cancer, palliative treatment can relieve pain and help manage other symptoms.
-The treatment may include chemotherapy and radiation therapy.
-If you are experiencing swelling and are uncomfortable, you may have a procedure called paracentesis or ascitic tap to drain the extra fluid from your abdomen.
+Treatment may include chemotherapy and radiation therapy.
+If you have swelling and are uncomfortable, you may have a procedure called paracentesis or ascitic tap to drain the extra fluid from your abdomen.

 Video: What is palliative care?

 Watch video on how palliative treatment aims to manage symptoms and improve people’s quality of life without trying to cure the disease.